Local government in Antigua and Barbuda: 2023 Asot Michael proposal

-DNA Parish Council Proposals (2023 elections)
+2023 Democratic National Alliance proposal

 The Democratic National Alliance campaigned on the promise that it will repeal the "Local Government Act" and replace existing municipal governments with a network of parish councils.
 The minority political group is working toward the goal of constructing a Council Administrative Headquarters and taking powers away from the central government.
 In the event that they did win the election, they planned to establish Parish Councils in each parish, with the exception of Saint John Parish, which contains the majority of the country's population.
 Saint John Parish would instead be transformed into a municipality and would be led by a Mayor in this scenario.
 In the 16th parliament, the DNA was not successful in gaining any seats.

 Zones

-Antigua and Barbuda has four zones.
-While these zones have no local government purpose, they are under the supervision of the Local Government Officer.
+Under the former local government system on Antigua, there were four zones.
+While these zones had no local government purpose, they were under the supervision of the Local Government Officer.

-District Councils
+District councils

-Antigua and Barbuda has 17 inactive district councils which correspond to the borders of parliamentary constituencies.
+Antigua and Barbuda had 17 inactive district councils which correspond to the borders of parliamentary constituencies.
+District councils were composed of at least five members, and among those members, a chairman and secretary/treasurer were elected.
+The member of parliament who represents that constituency automatically had a seat in the committee as an ex-officio member.
+The responsibility for providing service to three (3) councils was shared between one officer of the local government and the assistant.

-Village Councils
+Village councils

+Local government in St. John's

+St. John's once had a city council during the late 1800s and early 1900s.
+In the downtown area, the St. John's Development Corporation has assumed many local government responsibilities and has control over some utilities and various city services and lands.